Debuglt/ArkOffsetDumper/README.md

 **[2] - Visit 'Dump/Logger.h' & Change The std::wstring Definition Of 'OutputPCUser' To Your PC Username, PC Username Can Be Found At 'C:\Users\' In File Explorer!**

-**[3] - Build DLL/Project & Use Your Choice Of Injector To Inject To ShooterGame.exe, The Outputted Information Will Be In A Text File At The Path Used In 'Dump/Logger.h'**
+**[3] - Build DLL/Project & Use Your Choice Of Injector To Inject To ShooterGame.exe, The Output Result Will Be In A Text File At The Path Used In 'Dump/Logger.h'**

 **[✔] - Enjoy Freshly Gathered Function Offsets**
 ```c++